sinfloodmusic/ableton-gobo/README.md

 * * `ng build --env=prod --output-path=/Users/me/Downloads/ableton-gobo/angular2-gobo-dist/`

 #### Launch the web app
-When GoBo lanuches, it will provide the URL where your clients (iPhone, iPad) can connect
+When GoBo launches, it will provide the URL where your clients (iPhone, iPad) can connect

 `Web client connect URL: http://<your-ip-address>:8100`